A topic from the subject of Physical Chemistry in Chemistry.

 1. Fill a petri dish with 100 ml of warm water.

-2. Add 10 ml of yeast to the petri dish and stir gently.
+2. Add 10 ml of yeast solution to the petri dish and stir gently.
+(Note: Yeast should be mixed with a small amount of water to create a solution before adding).

 3. Add 10 ml of hydrogen peroxide to the petri dish and stir gently.

-4. Start the stopwatch and measure the time it takes for the reaction to produce foam.
+4. Start the stopwatch and measure the time it takes for the reaction to produce a significant amount of foam.
+Record this time.

 6. Repeat steps 1-4, but this time add 20 ml of hydrogen peroxide.

-7. Repeat steps 1-4, but this time use cold water instead of warm water.
+7. Repeat steps 1-4, but this time use 100 ml of cold water instead of warm water.

 Observations